The little book of Common sense investing

 Coatue Management (Philippe Laffont): 1,673,007, 0.49% (bought position in Q4)

 When people claiming to be experts tell you what to do, take that advice with a barrel of salt.
 You should first check what the masses are doing, how they are reacting to that sector or market.
 Remember most experts are part of the Mass Mindset, so it pays to take a position that is not in line with theirs.
 Ackerman has taken a beating on two of his touted positions.
 To make the story interesting, one is a long position Valeant and the other a short position (Herbal Life) and he has lost on both ends.
-He forgot the golden rule; it’s not what you know that matters; it’s what the masses are willing to accept as the truth that matter.
+He forgot the golden rule; it’s not what you know that matters; it’s what the masses are willing to accept as the truth that matters the most.
+The trend is your friend everything else falls in the “foe” category.